 Puppies receive antibodies from their mother that will protect for a short period of time.
 When these are gone, they need vaccines to help them build their own immune response.
 We recommend a DA2PP vaccine be given every three weeks, starting at 6 weeks and continuing until 5 months of age.
 This vaccine will protect against distemper, hepatitis, parainfluenza and parvovirus.
 If your puppy will be hunting or visiting wetlands areas as an adult, we recommend the leptospirosis vaccination also.
 A rabies vaccine is required by law at 4 months of age.
 DA2PP and rabies should be repeated every 3 years after the first yearly booster.
-If you plan to board your dog somewhere other than Animal Care Clinic, you may be required to have him vaccinated against bordatella.
+If you plan to board your dog, you may be required to have him vaccinated against bordatella.

 Virtually all puppies are born with roundworms or hookworms, a serious public health threat.
 People can become infected with these worms.
 All puppies should be wormed for roundworms and hookworms, and this should be continued as a lifelong, year-round habit.
 A fecal flotation exam to check for parasite eggs should be done every year beginning as a puppy.
 Additionally, puppies should be screened for giardia, a common infectious disease that is easily passed to people.